-- If we move your drug into a higher cost sharing tier. - If we put a new restriction on your use of the drug. - If we remove your drug from the Drug List.
+- We move your drug into a higher cost sharing tier. - We put a new restriction on the use of your drug. - We remove your drug from the Drug List.

-If any of these changes happen for a drug you are taking (but not because of a market withdrawal, a generic drug replacing a brand name drug, or other change noted in the sections above), then the change won't affect your use or what you pay as your share of the cost until January 1 of the next year.
-Until that date, you probably won't see any increase in your payments or any added restriction to your use of the drug.
-You will not get direct notice this year about changes that do not affect you.
-However, on January 1 of the next year, the changes will affect you, and it is important to check the Drug List in the new benefit year for any changes to drugs.
+If any of these changes happen for a drug you are taking (except for market withdrawal, a generic drug replacing a brand name drug, or other change noted in the sections above), then the change won't affect your use or what you pay as your share of the cost until January 1 of the next year.
+Until that date, you probably won't see any increase in your payments or any added restrictions to your use of the drug.